Adventures of Mowgli: Episode 3: Akela's Last Hunt

-Episode 4 - "The Fight"
+Episode 4: The Fight

 A terrible threat looms over the wolf tribe and all those living in the jungle.
 A large pack of dholes descends on the jungle, destroying everything in their path.
 However, Mowgli decides that he and Akela should prepare the wolf pack to battle the dhole tribes, with Baloo concurring with Akela's orders.

-Tabaqui, nosy as always, reports the preparations for war to his master, Shere Khan; who muses the wolves forgot the rules of the jungle.
+Tabaqui, nosy as always, reports the preparations for war to his master, Shere Khan, who muses the wolves forgot the rules of the jungle.
 Saying that it is every beast for themselves now, the big cat suggests heading north to wait for the battle to be over with, a suggestion his nosy majordomo agrees with.

 Everyone evacuates for shelter while Bagheera relocates her three cubs (two yellow as gold and one the same color as Bagheera) to a safer spot where they remain until the war is over despite their earlier misbehavior.

 At the river, Kaa suggests the aid of a huge horde of bees minding their business at the start of the waterfall.
-Despite getting stung, Mowgli finally convinces the bee queen and her clans to stop the dhole tribes.

-The big battle comes and after many times with some dhole clansmen losing their tails to Mowgli's kukri, the dhole tribes flee thanks to the bee horde and the Seeonee Jungles are safe once more.
-Akela then lets forth his last triumphant warcry.
+Mowgli delays the enemy horde for some time, and then, waiting for sunset, lures the dogs into the gorge by jumping from the cliff into the river.
+The dogs also end up in the river and are immediately attacked by bees.
+Some dogs are carried away by the fast current to the island, where they receive slaps from Bagheera.
+The main pack of dogs ends up on the river bank, where they enter into a terrible night battle with a wolf pack led by Akela.
+The bear Baloo and Mowgli, who climbed out onto the shore with the dogs, also take part in the battle.
+As a result, the young man and his friends, at the cost of huge losses, defeat the dholes, driving away the remnants of the dog pack.
+On the morning after the battle, Akela, who was seriously wounded in battle, dies, declaring Mowgli his successor before his death.

-Episode 5 - "Return to Mankind"
+Episode 5: Return to Mankind

 Mowgli is the head of the wolf pack.
 He sees people by the village, gathering some water, but he is confused about why he feels so different than the jungle folk.
 Finally it is time to pay Mowgli's arch-enemy, tiger Shere Khan, who broke the peace truce during a drought, but to slay him, Mowgli must devise a plan to trap him and his bumbling majordomo Tabaqui in the ravine using the buffalo herds.
 The plan fails when Shere Khan leaps to a high platform, with Mowgli hot on his tail.
 After a short brawl, Mowgli is able to finally put Shere Khan's law-breaking habits to an end by dislocating his skull.
 In the jungle, the time comes to upgrade and the flowering of love.
 Mowgli says goodbye to all his friends who say they would be happy to aid him.
 It is time to leave the pack and go back to the people.